 An SNMP Group created with this table maps SNMP users (identified in the SNMP User Table) to the views created in the previous menu.
-To view the SNMP Group Table, open the SNMP V3 folder and click the SNMP Group Table entry.
+To view the SNMP Group Table, open the SNMP Manager folder in the Security Management folder and click the SNMP Group Table entry.
 The following screen should appear: